Fact-checked by the SnapMessages editorial team

 What is the best messaging app for small business internal communication?

-Slack is the most widely adopted platform for small business internal communication in 2025, offering channels, threads, and over 2,600 app integrations.
+Slack is the most widely adopted platform for small business internal communication, offering channels, threads, and over 2,600 app integrations through its App Directory (now part of Salesforce).
 Google Chat is the better default choice if your team already uses Google Workspace, since it costs nothing extra and integrates directly with Gmail, Docs, and Drive.

 Can messaging apps for small business replace email completely?

-Not entirely.
-Messaging apps for small business can replace the majority of internal email and a significant portion of customer communication.
-Email remains necessary for formal documents, contracts, invoices, and correspondence with contacts who are not on your platform.
+No, and any tool that claims otherwise is overselling.
+Messaging apps can replace the majority of internal email and a significant portion of customer communication, but email remains necessary for formal documents, contracts, invoices, and correspondence with contacts who are not on your platform.
+Regulated businesses in healthcare or finance may face additional constraints on which communications can move off email entirely.

 Is WhatsApp Business free for small businesses?

 The WhatsApp Business app is free for single-device use and covers most needs for solo operators and very small teams.
-The WhatsApp Business API, which enables automation and multi-agent access, uses a conversation-based pricing model billed through Meta or a third-party partner.
+The WhatsApp Business API, which enables automation and multi-agent access, uses a conversation-based pricing model billed through Meta or a third-party partner, costs can add up quickly at higher message volumes.

 Are messaging apps secure enough for sensitive client data?

 It depends on the platform and the sensitivity of the data.
 WhatsApp and Signal offer end-to-end encryption by default, making them suitable for most SMB client communication.
-Slack and Microsoft Teams use encryption in transit and at rest but do not offer E2EE, which matters if you handle healthcare, legal, or financial data subject to compliance regulations.
+Slack and Microsoft Teams use encryption in transit and at rest but do not offer E2EE, which matters if you handle healthcare, legal, or financial data subject to compliance regulations from bodies like the CFPB or FDIC.

 How do I get my team to actually adopt a new messaging platform?